Last Updated on

 For most households, utility bills make up a huge chunk of their monthly expenses.
 And it doesn’t matter if it’s summer season or not; Electric bill will always remain as long as our need for comfort and convenience exists.

 Listed below are some of the lesser known tipid tips you can apply on your appliances today.
-Please take note that refrigerator, lighting fixtures, and air-conditioning units consume the most energy so emphasis have been given to them.
+Please take note that refrigerator, lighting fixtures, and air-conditioning units consume the most energy so the emphasis has been given to them.

 Table of Contents

-Keep your refrigerator full (but not TOO full)
+1. Keep your refrigerator full (but not TOO full).

 Refrigerators eat up 15 to 20 percent of household electricity.
 For this reason, extra care must be observed both in buying and maintaining one.

 We all know that frequently opening the refrigerator can cause heat to enter the unit.
 And the more heat trapped inside, the higher the operating cost will be.

 But the effect is doubled once you leave your refrigerator empty.
 This is because the more space in the unit means more cold air will escape once the door is opened.

 To keep the coolness intact, it is recommended to fill both the refrigerator and the freezer with necessary items like bottled water.
 These will displace the empty air and avoid unnecessary energy waste every time the door is opened.